 Tuesday is Georgia Gives Day and dozens of nonprofits across the state want your donations, including many here in Central Georgia.

-- For more than 30 years, Rainbow House Children's Resource Center has relied on fundraising and support from the community to help children that have been sexually abused.
+For more than 30 years, The Rainbow House has relied on grants, fundraising, and support from the community to operate.